 These teens bedroom ideas for making a space that you both can live with has the added benefit of providing your teen with a bit more of the independence she so covets.

 Teens want to be alone.
 You'll still want to supervise her (especially now), though you'll need to be discreet.
-But stop and think.
+Stop and think here.

 They will be leaving your home soon.
-This is a way to give them freedom while still under your roof (and nose, I might add).
+This is a way to give them freedom while still under your roof (and nose).

-Here you'll be taking an entirely different approach than you did when they were kids and tweens.
-The teen bedroom decorating ideas will be, for the most part, teenager-inspired.
+Here you'll be taking an entirely different approach than you did when they were grade school-age kids and tweens.
+Teen bedroom decorating ideas will be, for the most part, teenager-inspired.